EightBitGuru/FAST-40/README.md

 * Redesign the text buffer to use an intrinsic page+offset index rather than a discrete lookup table
 * Add a bitmap point-plotting routine and an accompanying PLOT command to BASIC
 * Add PEEK/POKE intercepts to allow screen/colour memory access akin to the stock 22x23 text mode
-* Add CTRL/C= modifiers to the cursor control logic to allow jumping to the start/end of physical/logical lines
+* Add CTRL-key modifier to the cursor control logic to allow jumping to the start/end of physical/logical lines
 * If more space for code is needed, swap the turbocharged FAST-40 memory test for a simpler block-detection routine and let the stock RAMTAS code at $FD8D 'handle' testing in the usual (not very quick or thorough) way

 Other suggestions and/or pull requests will be reviewed periodically.